 Good Hotel Guide Review

-hall, drawing room, library, sitting room, conservatory bar, dining room, cinema, free Wi-Fi, in-room TV (Freeview), civil wedding licence, 20-acre grounds (landscaped garden, tennis), public rooms wheelchair accessible, adapted toilet.
+hall, sitting room, dining room, bar, conservatory, music room, library, in-room TV (Freeview), civil wedding licence, 15-acre grounds (tennis), EV charging, public rooms wheelchair accessible, adapted toilet.

 Amex, MC, Visa.